 A fierce and charismatic villain in the ring, she shaped the spectacle of wrestling as a manager who could steal any show.

-Sherri Martel didn't just enter the world of professional wrestling; she seized it by the throat.
-Born Sherry Schrull in 1958, she trained under the Fabulous Moolah and quickly proved she was more than a valet.
-As 'Sensational Sherri,' her in-ring prowess was formidable, but her true genius emerged as a manager.
-With a voice that could shatter glass and a presence that commanded every camera, she became the perfect foil for legends like Randy Savage and Shawn Michaels, elevating their stories with her unmatched intensity.
-Her career arc, from AWA Women's Champion to the Queen of WWF and WCW managerial royalty, demonstrated a rare versatility.
-Martel's legacy is that of a performer who understood the theater of wrestling as well as its athleticism, leaving an indelible mark on the industry's attitude era before her death in 2007.
+Sherri Martel won the AWA Women's Championship before becoming the Queen of WWF and WCW managerial royalty.
+Born Sherry Schrull in 1958, she trained under the Fabulous Moolah and proved her in-ring prowess as 'Sensational Sherri.'
+Her true genius emerged as a manager: with a voice that could shatter glass and a presence that commanded every camera, she elevated legends like Randy Savage and Shawn Michaels.
+Her career arc demonstrated a rare versatility, understanding the theater of wrestling as well as its athleticism.
+She died in 2007.

 1946–1964